inbo/data-publication/guidelines/data/occurrence-guide.md

 ## Terms we seldom use

 * [ ] `references` would contain a public URL with more information about an occurrence, and we don't have those
+* [ ] `informationWithheld` could be `see metata`, where it is described in additional information
+* [ ] `dataGeneralizations` could be `coordinates are generalized to a 5x5km UTM grid`, but only use this if we reduce the precision of the original coordinates
 * [ ] `behavior` is seldom noted in an easy to retrieve way
 * [ ] `behavior` uses a lowercase vocabulary
 * [ ] `establishmentMeans` like `invasive` is more a property for a checklist